pmlrsg/plotting-service/README.md

 # Graphing server

-Server to remotely render graphs from various datasets in verious formats.
+Server to remotely render graphs from various datasets in various formats.

 ## Requirements